-- 1. The building described on the Declarations Page at the described location.
-If the building is a condominium building and the named insured is the condominium association, Coverage A includes all units within the building and the improvements within the units, provided the units are owned in common by all unit owners.

-- 2. We also insure building property for a period of 45 days at another location, as set forth in III.C.2.b., Property Removed to Safety.

-- 3. Additions and extensions attached to and in contact with the building by means of a rigid exterior wall, a solid load-bearing interior wall, a stairway, an elevated walkway, or a roof.
+- 1. The residential condominium building described on the Declarations Page at the described location, including all units within the building and the improvements within the units. - 2.
+We also insure such building property for a period of 45 days at another location, as set forth in III.C.2.b., Property Removed to Safety. - 3.
+Additions and extensions attached to and in contact with the building by means of a rigid exterior wall, a solid load-bearing interior wall, a stairway, an elevated walkway, or a roof.
 At your option, additions and extensions connected by any of these methods may be separately insured.
 Additions and extensions attached to and in contact with the building by means of a common interior wall that is not a solid load-bearing wall are always considered part of the building and cannot be separately insured.

-- 4. The following fixtures, machinery, and equipment, which are covered under Coverage A only:
+- 4. The following fixtures, machinery and equipment, including its units, which are covered under Coverage A only:

 - a.
 Awnings and canopies;

 - b.
 Blinds;

 - c.
 Carpet permanently installed over unfinished flooring;

 - d.
 Central air conditioners;

 - e.
 Elevator equipment;

 - f.
 Fire extinguishing apparatus;

 - g.
 Fire sprinkler systems;

 - h.
 Walk-in freezers;

 - i.
 Furnaces;

 - j.
 Light fixtures;

 - k.
-Outdoor antennas and aerials attached to buildings;
+Outdoor antennas and aerials fastened to buildings;

 - I. Permanently installed cupboards, bookcases, paneling, and wallpaper;

 - m.
 Pumps and machinery for operating pumps;

 - n.
-Ventilating equipment; and
+Ventilating equipment;

 - o.
-Wall mirrors, permanently installed;
+Wall mirrors, permanently installed; and

 - p.
 In the units within the building, installed:

 - (1) Built-in dishwashers;

 - (2) Built-in microwave ovens;

 - (3) Garbage disposal units;

 - (4) Hot water heaters, including solar water heaters;

 - (5) Kitchen cabinets;

 - (6) Plumbing fixtures;

 - (7) Radiators;

 - (8) Ranges;

-- (9) Refrigerators; and

-- (10) Stoves.

-- 5. Materials and supplies to be used for construction, alteration, or repair of the insured building while the materials and supplies are stored in a fully enclosed building at the described location or on an adjacent property.

-- 6. A building under construction, alteration, or repair at the described location.

-- a.
-If the structure is not yet walled or roofed as described in the definition for building (see II.6.a.), then coverage applies:

-- (1) Only while such work is in progress; or

-- (2) If such work is halted, only for a period of up to 90 continuous days thereafter. - b.
-However, coverage does not apply until the building is walled and roofed if the lowest floor, including the basement floor, of a non-elevated building or the lowest elevated floor of an elevated building is: - (1) Below the base flood elevation in Zones AH, AE, A1-A30, AR, AR/AE, AR/AH, AR/A1-A30, AR/A, AR/AO; or - (2) Below the base flood elevation adjusted to include the effect of wave action in Zones VE or V1-V30.
+- (9) Refrigerators; and - (10) Stoves. - 5.
+Materials and supplies to be used for construction, alteration or repair of the insured building while the materials and supplies are stored in a fully enclosed building at the described location or on an adjacent property. - 6.
+A building under construction, alteration or repair at the described location. - a.
+If the structure is not yet walled or roofed as described in the definition for building (see II.B.6.a.), then coverage applies: - (1) Only while such work is in progress; or - (2) If such work is halted, only for a period of up to 90 continuous days thereafter. - b.
+However, coverage does not apply until the building is walled and roofed if the lowest floor, including the basement floor, of a non-elevated building or the lowest elevated floor of an elevated building is: - (1) Below the base flood elevation in Zones AH, AE, A1-30, AR, AR/AE, AR/AH, AR/A1-30, AR/A, AR/AO; or - (2) Below the base flood elevation adjusted to include the effect of wave action in Zones VE or V1-30.